 What Happens When You Go to Court for a Car Accident?

 It is rare for a car accident case to go to trial in Arizona.
 Your case may have to go to court, however, if you run into complications such as the insurance company wrongfully denying your claim.
-Going to court can seem daunting, but a personal injury lawyer can help you through the legal process.
+Going to court can seem daunting, but a Phoenix personal injury attorney can help you through the legal process.
 Knowing what to expect from your car accident trial can help you prepare.